voidspace/voidspace.github.io/training.md

 * [Beginning Python](/beginning-python/)

   Getting technical non-programmers up to speed on Python, to be able to write Python scripts and programs.
+Covers the basic language features and development practises.
+  Useful for testers and anyone getting starteed with Python.
 A two day course.

 * [Webscraping and Web Testing with Python](/python-webscraping/)